VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Introduction

 \begin{itemize} \item We propose a plug-in framework named \method that empowers VLAs with structured reasoning to address their incremental deviations during deployment.

 \item We adapt a modified test-time \tech to search efficiently rather than just use it.
-We apply KDE for efficient plausible expansion, and provide an offline-based reward shaping method to evaluate intermediate states.
+We apply KDE for efficient plausible expansion, and provide an offline-based value estimation method to evaluate intermediate states.

 \item We conduct extensive experiments that validate the effectiveness of integrating MCTS into VLAs for test-time optimization.
-We also show the potential to achieve great real-world performance with a few data acquisitions.
+We also show the potential to achieve great real-world performance with a few data acquisitions. \end{itemize}